Easy Cajun Shrimp and Sausage Gumbo

 Step 5: Add the Shrimp

-After 30 minutes, add the shrimp, cover, and cook for an additional 10 minutes until shrimp is pink and fully cooked.
+After 30 minutes, add the shrimp, cover, and cook for an additional 10 minutes until the shrimp is pink and fully cooked.

 Step 6: Serve and Enjoy!